Olga Lepeshinskaya, Stalins favourite ballerina

 During the war, Olga performed on the front with a specially prepared program.

-She was the Bolshoi’s leading ballerina in premieres of many contemporary ballets on Soviet themes including Taras Bulba and Bronze Horseman, Red Poppy and Fadetta.
+Moreover, she was the Bolshoi’s leading ballerina in premieres of many contemporary ballets on Soviet themes including Taras Bulba and Bronze Horseman, Red Poppy and Fadetta.

-Olga was married three times.
+You know, Olga was married three times.

 Film director I.Z.
 Trauberg was her first husband.
 They divorced shortly before the beginning of the Great Patriotic War.